 Results can last for several months to years with proper sun protection and skincare.
 However, new pigmentation can develop due to sun exposure or hormonal changes.

-2. Is laser treatment painful?
+2. Is laser treatment for pigmentation painful?

 Most patients describe it as a mild snapping sensation.
 Numbing creams can reduce discomfort, and newer laser technologies are gentler on the skin.